rancherlabs/delve-debugger/README.md

-# Delve in Kubernetes
+# Delve in Kubernetes and Docker

-Debug your golang app running inside k8s.
+Debug your golang app running inside k8s or Docker

-Attaches an ephemeral container with [Delve](https://github.com/go-delve/delve) to your process/container/pod.
+_(attaching an ephemeral container with [Delve](https://github.com/go-delve/delve) inside)_

 ## Usage: ad-hoc guides